tbaghfalaki/ZI/README.md

 ### Implementation with real data

-1. Pregnancy Data and AIDS Data
-The code for implementing the applications involves fitting a Zero-Inflated Joint Model and computing the risk prediction.
+The code for implementing the applications (Pregnancy Data and AIDS Data) involves fitting a Zero-Inflated Joint Model and computing the risk prediction.
 This analyses of data are presented [here](https://github.com/tbaghfalaki/ZIJMApp)